zenml-io/zenml-projects/supabase-openai-summary/README.md

 Once the stack is registered and set active, the pipeline will run on the remote stack with the GCP artifact store and send alerts to the specified Slack channel.

+## Running in production: Choose your MLOps stack

+ZenML simplifies scaling this pipeline by allowing seamless deployment on production-ready orchestrators like [Airflow](https://docs.zenml.io/component-gallery/orchestrators/airflow) or [Kubeflow](https://docs.zenml.io/component-gallery/orchestrators/kubeflow).
+With [native versioning on cloud storage](https://docs.zenml.io/starter-guide/pipelines/parameters-and-caching) and experiment tracking through ZenML's integration with [MLflow](https://docs.zenml.io/component-gallery/experiment-trackers/mlflow), you can start locally and effortlessly transition to robust and efficient MLOps pipelines in production, unlocking valuable insights from your enterprise data.

-## Automate Pipeline Execution with GitHub Actions
+## Example: Automate Pipeline Execution with GitHub Actions

 To automate the pipeline execution every day, you can use GitHub Actions.
 First, store your secrets [in the GitHub repository's secrets settings](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces).
 Add the following secrets: